voidranjer/openfin/README.md

 ![Natural language rules](docs/natural_lang_rules.png)

-## Roadmap
+## 🗺️ Roadmap

-- Mock 'chrome' API for `npm run dev` Vite dev server mode.
-Controlled with env var, injects mocks only in dev (don't pollute prod)
+- Contributors
 - API key (and/or URL) settings in UI
 - gemini SDK to fetch REST API. dropdown for popular providers, and a "Custom" with user provided URL + token.
-- MkDocs documentation site
+- dropdown by default includes (Free Demo, before Dec deadline)
+- Add a "?" for what's being included/sent.
+- Backend: Rate limiting, prompt and response size limiting, etc. Security.
 - CI/CD for automating tagged builds
+- Unit testing
+- Mock transaction data for Vite dev server mode
+- Mock 'chrome' API with localStorage.
+Using dynamic imports, inject mocks only in dev (don't pollute prod)
+- MkDocs documentation site (or just docs on gh)
+- Financial Institution support request form.

+## ⌨️ Developer

+### Bundler configuration

+[Notes on Vite/Rollup config here]

+### Running in the Vite development server

+`background.ts` contains code for a service worker that runs in the background.
+If your work does not involve this service worker, you can run the frontend only (with HMR) by launching the Vite dev server using `npm run dev`.

+Some functionality requiring the `chrome` API that only exists within the context of a Chrome extension environment will not work. `chrome.storage` is an example of this.

+Search for feature guards like `getChromeContext() !== 'extension'` across the codebase.

+## 👏 Acknowledgements

+- [CWZMorro](https://github.com/CWZMorro) for creating the RBC plugin

+- [AdityaSriramTeja](https://github.com/AdityaSriramTeja) for the valuable feedback on MVP